 I looked at all the brands; Boos, AFN, Custom Off road, ARB, TJM etc etc. Bushskinz were helpful, I could see it would marry to the AFN bar OK and they were reasonable price, so I purchased a set of 3.

 The bushskinz ones are heavy; about 45kg.
 They are quite easy to install and remove, and have a couple of access points as you’d want.
-If you have any low hanging bits on your 4WD, Underbody protection is worth fitting.
+If you have any low hanging bits on your 4WD, bash plates are worth fitting.

 HPD Catch Can